 If you thought the all-purpose cleaner was a game-changer, wait until you try this bad boy.
 Combine water, white vinegar, and rubbing alcohol in a spray bottle and add a few drops of essential oil to tie it all together.
 It’s like a party in a bottle, and it’ll leave your windows looking sparkly clean.

 Wood tends to lose its lustre in time.
 You want to treat it right if you want to breathe new life into it.
-Look no further than this simple and effective cleaner made with olive oil, white vinegar, and a touch of essential oil for good measure.
+Look no further than this simple and effective solution made with olive oil, white vinegar, and a touch of essential oil for good measure.

 The result is a clean, polished, and fresh-smelling wooden surface that’ll have you wondering why you ever bothered with those expensive, chemical-laden wood cleaners in the first place.